JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

     It is strongly recommended you consider the needs of your org and work environment before implementing.

     The slackbot may fail to verify a factor within the required time frame due to "times executions taking take longer than 60 seconds."
 Further, "Workflows doesn't guarantee execution latency.
 In most cases, flows run very fast.
-However, Workflows is a multi-tenant system and does not have a latency SLA."
+Further, "Workflows is a multi-tenant system and does not have a latency SLA."

-     Synchronous flows such as customizing an auth decision or orchestrating user interaction are considered "Unsupported use cases".
+    Synchronous flows such as customizing an auth decision or orchestrating user interaction are considered "Unsupported use cases."

 4. Okta User and Slack User Association